jbx-protocol/juice-interface/README.md

 ## Graph

-Juice uses the Graph to query contract events from the frontend.
+juicebox uses the Graph to query contract events from the frontend.
 Event handlers and mappings are defined in packages/subgraph/src. **_Production deployment is still WIP._**

 ### Running locally